Recursive deep learning framework for forecasting the decadal world economic outlook: Introduction

-In this paper, we use deep learning models that include LSTM-based models and CNNs for GDP growth rate forecasting of major world economies.
-We focus on large economies around the world that includes developing and developed countries and use data from the past few decades to forecast the future decade.
-We present a recursive deep learning framework where the direct strategy is used for model development and recursive strategy is used for decadal forest.
-We also investigate what sort of data partitioning strategy is best for model training and development.
+In this paper, we use deep learning models that include LSTM-based models and CNNs for decadal GDP growth rate forecasting of major world economies.
+We focus on large economies around the world, including developing and developed countries.
+We present a recursive deep learning framework where the direct strategy is used for model development and the recursive strategy is used for the decadal forest.
+We use data from the past few decades to forecast the future decade.
+We also investigate the data partitioning strategy that is best for model training and development.
 We further compare the performance of deep learning models with traditional time series forecasting models (ARIMA and VAR) for different countries.
 Our data includes periods of smooth development, rapid development, and periods of financial crisis in the training set, in order to better prepare the test set and forecast data.
-We first use a direct strategy to evaluate the respective deep learning models and then use the best model for the recursive strategy where we estimate the economic indicators first, in order to forecast the decadal GDP growth rate.
-Our data features GDP along with economic indicators prior to 2019 and we forecast a decadal world economy outlook for 2020 - 2030.
+We first use a direct strategy to evaluate the respective deep learning models and then use the best model for the recursive strategy, where we estimate the economic indicators to forecast the decadal GDP growth rate.
+Our data features GDP along with economic indicators prior to 2019 that excludes the COVID-19 pandemic, and we forecast the decadal world economic outlook for 2020 - 2030.

 The rest of the paper is organised as follows.
-Section 2 provides a review of the literature and Section 3 presents methodology where we evaluate deep learning models and present a recursive deep learning framework for the world economic outlook.
-In Section 4, we present and discuss the results.
-Section 5 summarizes findings and discusses promising future developments.
-Section 6 concludes the paper.
+Section 2 provides a review of the literature and Section 3 presents the methodology where we evaluate deep learning models and present a recursive deep learning framework for the world economic outlook.
+In Section 4, we present the results and Section 5 summarizes the results and discusses promising future developments.
+Section 6 concludes the paper by highlighting major results.